ITensor/website/docs/book/itensor_basics.md

     T.set(i(2),j(1),k(3),4.56);

-We can retrieve this element by calling the `.real` method:
+We can retrieve an element by calling the `.real` method:

     auto el = T.real(k(3),i(2),j(1));
     println("el = ",el);